PhelipeBorba/Caculadora-em-.NET-MAUI/README.md

-Calculator built in .NET MAUI and using NuGet xFunc.Maths
+Calculator built in .NET MAUI with C# and using NuGet xFunc.Maths

 Calculator designed for Android